omdxp/react-native-help-create/docs/CREATING_FILES.md

 - `rnhc` will not overwrite the existed implementation for all of the `create` commands.

+- If you want to overwrite the existed implementation for a specific `create` command you can add the `--overwrite` or `-o` option at the end of the command.

 The following points shows how to use the `create` command.

 ## Components